soapergem/aws-pinpoint-unsubscribe/README.md

 # aws-pinpoint-unsubscribe

 A simple serverless API for handling unsubscribes with AWS Pinpoint.

 ## Installation

 Run the Terraform scripts first.
 This will print various outputs that you will need to feed into the Python script.
+If you want to reference a profile name, then be sure to update both the `terraform/main.tf` and `importer/aws.py` files first.

 Once the Terraform has been run, install the pip dependencies specified in requirements.txt to your virtual environment (e.g. `pip install -r requirements.txt`).
 Then invoke the Python